seaque/1-pixel-wealth/README.md

 # About

-Source code for https://mkorostoff.github.io/1-pixel-wealth/ Turkish translation of 1 Pixel Wealth.
+Source code for https://mkorostoff.github.io/1-pixel-wealth/

+Turkish translation of Wealth, Shown to scale

 # Translations and Adaptations